tiprankstipranks

 PCT is subject to many hazards and operational risks at its manufacturing facility that can result in potential injury to individuals, disrupt its business, and subject PCT to liability and increased costs, any of which could have a material adverse effect on PCT's business, financial condition and results of operations.

 PCT's processes involve the controlled use of chemicals, including flammable and combustible materials that are potentially hazardous.
-As a result, PCT's operations are subject to various industrial risks, including discharges or releases of flammable or hazardous materials, dangers resulting from confined operating spaces, fires, explosions, and mechanical failures.
+As a result, PCT's operations are subject to various industrial risks, including discharges or releases of flammable or hazardous materials, dangers resulting from confined operating spaces, fires, or explosions.
 These risks can result in personal injury, loss of life, catastrophic damage to or destruction of property and equipment or environmental damage, and related legal proceedings, including those commenced by regulators, neighbors, or others.
-Additionally, PCT may not be able to timely source and install replacement parts for damaged or broken equipment, which could result in an unanticipated interruption or suspension of our operations and the imposition of liability.
+Additionally, PCT may not be able to timely source and install replacement parts for damaged or broken equipment, which could result in an unanticipated interruption or suspension of operations having both financial and customer supply impacts, along with reputational damage and the imposition of liability.
 Notwithstanding PCT's extensive safety procedures and training, relief and depressurization systems, emergency shutdown systems, safety instrumented systems and interlocks, fire and gas detection, and fire suppression systems, the risk of injury or property damage cannot be completely eliminated.
 While PCT believes that it maintains adequate insurance coverage, PCT cannot guarantee that it will be able to maintain adequate insurance at reasonable rates or that its insurance coverage will be adequate to cover future claims that may arise.
 In the event of an incident or accident, PCT's business could be disrupted and PCT could be liable for damages, and any such liability could exceed PCT's resources, and have a negative impact on its financial condition and results of operations.
 The loss or shutdown over an extended period of operations at any of PCT's facilities or any losses relating to these risks could also have a material adverse impact on its business, financial condition, results of operations and prospects.

 Employment / Personnel - Risk 1